thcipriani/train-stats/README.md

 plt.show()
 ```

-    /tmp/ipykernel_3231896/2853478908.py:6: UserWarning: This figure was using constrained_layout, but that is incompatible with subplots_adjust and/or tight_layout; disabling constrained_layout.
+    /tmp/ipykernel_2250934/2853478908.py:6: UserWarning: This figure was using constrained_layout, but that is incompatible with subplots_adjust and/or tight_layout; disabling constrained_layout.
       plt.tight_layout(pad=5)
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.10/site-packages/seaborn/categorical.py:1296: UserWarning: 42.1% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+      warnings.warn(msg, UserWarning)
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.10/site-packages/seaborn/categorical.py:1296: UserWarning: 56.4% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+      warnings.warn(msg, UserWarning)
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.10/site-packages/seaborn/categorical.py:1296: UserWarning: 55.0% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+      warnings.warn(msg, UserWarning)